 What are persistent cookies?

 Persistent or saved cookies remain on your computer after you close your Internet browser.
 Websites use them to store information such as login name and password, so you don’t have to log in every time you visit a particular site.
-Persistent cookies will stay on your computer for days, months, even years.
+Persistent cookies will stay on your computer for days, months, and even years.

 What are first-party cookies?

 First-party cookies come from the website you are viewing and can be permanent or temporary.
 These cookies allow websites to store data that they will use again the next time they visit.

 What are third-party cookies?

 Third-party cookies come from advertising content placed by other companies on the website you are currently viewing (e.g. pop-ups, banners, etc.).
 With these cookies, companies can track your behaviour on the Internet for marketing purposes.